DreamWaQ++: Obstacle-Aware Quadrupedal Locomotion With Resilient Multi-Modal Reinforcement Learning: The Proposed Learning Framework

-\subsubsection{\textit{Exteroceptive encoder}}
+As the state estimation network only predicts the body linear velocity, we integrate this velocity over $k$ steps using Euler integration to estimate the robot's position transformation.
+Although drift may accumulate in the pose estimate over time, we found that this is not significant because the integration is reset every $K$ steps when a new exteroceptive measurement is received.
+Moreover, we also randomized the exteroceptive sensor pose with respect to the robot body frame during training and applied several levels of exteroception noise to enhance the policy's robustness against erroneous local pose estimation and exteroception data~(Section~\ref{section:adversarial}).

+In this work, we set the exteroception sampling rate to $10~\textrm{Hz}$, resulting in $K=5$ for constructing the exteroceptive memory.
+While higher sampling rates are theoretically possible depending on the choice of sensor, we selected $10~\textrm{Hz}$ due to practical constraints.
+In particular, higher rates might be slightly unreliable due to data processing latency on the limited onboard computing resources.
+Moreover, using $10~\textrm{Hz}$ sampling rate also allows us to change the sensor into LiDAR without the need to retrain the policy, as commercial 3D LiDAR sensors typically operate at $10~\textrm{Hz}$.

+\subsection{Exteroceptive Encoder}

-We opt to use 3D points as the input to our framework so that it can flexibly work with multiple sensor configurations, such as using a 3D LiDAR sensor or depth camera.
-However, commercially available depth measurement sensors exhibit heavy noise and outliers when being used in proximity of the ground.
-Small-sized quadrupedal robots inevitably need to cope with this limitation.
+We utilized 3D points as input to our framework to enable flexible compatibility with multiple sensor configurations, such as a 3D LiDAR sensor or depth camera.
+A PointNet-based architecture~\cite{qi2017pointnet} is employed to effectively extract information from the input point cloud, accommodating an arbitrary number of points while maintaining robustness to noise.

-To simultaneously address the aforementioned challenges, we leverage a PointNet-like structure that can effectively extract information from the input point cloud with an arbitrary number of points in the cloud.
-Even though the max-pooling layers in PointNet allow invariance against the number and order of input points in the point cloud, it inherently becomes detrimental when outlier and heavy noise dominate the input point cloud due to the aggregation of point features via max-pooling operation.
-Hence, we employ a confidence filter layer after the backbone PointNet architecture (Fig.~\ref{figure:dreamwaqpp}B).
-The confidence filter statistically rejects unreliable points in the latent space using a filter operation, resulting in confidence-filtered points defined as:
+Although the max-pooling layers in PointNet enforce invariance to the number and order of input points in the point cloud, they can become detrimental when outliers and heavy noise dominate the input.
+This issue arises because the max-pooling operation aggregates point features indiscriminately.
+To address this, we employ a confidence filter layer following the backbone PointNet architecture (Fig.~\ref{figure:ext_encoder}).
+The confidence filter statistically rejects unreliable points in the latent space using a filtering operation, resulting in confidence-filtered points defined as: